scop/portecle/README.md

 installed.

-You can access the online help of Portecle from within the Portecle GUI, or on the Internet at http://portecle.sourceforge.net/#docs
+You can access the online help of Portecle from within the Portecle GUI, or online at http://portecle.sourceforge.net/#docs

 ## Installing